phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 ![array at 0x10024 with fields 1, 2, and 3; element at address 0x10030, still pointing to 0x1001a, even though the last array element now lives at 0x1002a](self-referential-struct-moved.svg)

 We moved the struct a bit so that it starts at address `0x10024` now.
+This could for example happen when we pass the struct as a function argument or assign it to a different stack variable.
 The problem is that the `element` field still points to address `0x1001a` even though the last `array` element now lives at address `0x1002a`.
 Thus, the pointer is dangling with the result that undefined behavior occurs on the next `poll` call.

 #### Possible Solutions